Scored two big wins for Turkmenistan and its national gas company

 There was a win in 2018 for Kosovo in its first-ever investment treaty case – a €380 million claim brought by German private equity group ACP Axos Capital over a thwarted telecoms privatisation deal.
 Kosovo defeated the claim and was awarded US$2 million in costs.

 It also secured the dismissal of a treaty claim against Slovakia by Dutch insurer Achmea on jurisdictional grounds and an award of costs for the client.

 Together with Dechert, Squire Patton Boggs helped Ecuador convince an ICSID annulment committee to shave US$700 million off an award in favour of Occidental Petroleum in 2015.
 Ecuador paid US$980 million to satisfy the award in the following year.

-Legacy firm Squire Sanders prevailed in three cases brought against the Czech Republic by Phoenix Action, EEE Projecktmanagement International and InterTrade Holding.
-It also acted in the state’s dispute with Japanese bank Nomura, which reached a settlement in 2008.
+Legacy firm Squire Sanders helped the Czech Republic prevail in three cases brought by Phoenix Action, EEE Projecktmanagement International and InterTrade Holding.
+It also acted in the state’s dispute with Japanese bank Nomura, which settled 2008.

 In gas price reviews, the firm says it has been unbeaten since 2004 when it represented a Spanish buyer in the first case spawned by the EU liberalisation of national gas markets, helping to establish key principles in the area.
 It helped an Italian energy company win two ICC awards against different counterparties, for US$580 million and US$395 million.

 A team led by Anway secured Dutch technology developer GeoSolutions a US$126 million Netherlands Arbitration Institute award against Beijing-based Sina Corporation, the company behind one of China’s largest social media websites.
 The dispute had concerned a breach of a licence agreement to use location-based service software.